-Nikon D5 versus Nikon D7200
+Nikon D5 vs D7200

-The Nikon D5 and the Nikon D7200 are two digital cameras that were revealed to the public, respectively, in January 2016 and March 2015.
+The Nikon D5 and the Nikon D7200 are two digital cameras that were officially introduced, respectively, in January 2016 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D5) and an APS-C (D7200) sensor.
-The D5 has a resolution of 20.7 megapixel, whereas the D7200 provides 24 MP.
+The D5 has a resolution of 20.7 megapixels, whereas the D7200 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is considerably smaller (43 percent) than the Nikon D5.
 Moreover, the D7200 is substantially lighter (46 percent) than the D5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D5) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D7200).
 You can compare the optics available in the Nikon Lens Catalog.

 Concerning battery life, the D5 gets 3780 shots out of its EN-EL18a battery, while the D7200 can take 1110 images on a single charge of its EN-EL15 power pack.
 As can be seen in the images above, the D5 has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 In order to provide similar functionality for the D7200, Nikon provides the MB-D15 vertical grip as an optional accessory (see here on eBay).